AchrafKassioui/Learning-iOS-Dev/README.md

 }
 ```

 That way, you can create an instance by writing `var myInstance = MyClass(name: "Achraf")`, or `var myInstance = MyClass(location: "Tangier")`.
 In practice, this is how you get APIs that create objects in different ways.
-For example, in SpriteKit you could create a sprite node by calling `mySpriteNode = SKSpriteNode(texture: myTexture)` or `mySpriteNode = SKSpriteNode(imageNamed: myImageName)`.
-Each of those correspond to different initializers inside the SKSpriteNode class.
+For example in SpriteKit you could create a sprite node by calling `mySpriteNode = SKSpriteNode(texture: myTexture)` or `mySpriteNode = SKSpriteNode(imageNamed: myImageName)`.
+Each of these correspond to different initializers inside the SKSpriteNode class.

 ## Enum